 Wine rated (2025 guide) 16/20

-Seductive nose with aromas of blackberry, pepper, and crushed red fruits.
-Juicy on the palate with lovely freshness and firm tannins that provide good support.
+An enticing nose with aromas of blackberry, pepper, and crushed red berries.
+Juicy on the palate with lovely freshness and firm tannins that provide good structure.
 Lively and intense with a long finish.

 James Suckling